zachncurry/zachncurry/README.md

 **Goal:** Establish a robust foundation in programmable infrastructure, advanced scripting, and baseline security frameworks to bridge the gap between traditional networking and modern DevOps/SecOps workflows.

 **Plan of Action**
+- **[Texas A & M Engineering for a Technical Cybersecurity Certificate](https://teex.org/program/technical-cybersecurity/)** _Opens additional opportunity to volunteer with the ITDRC, Cybsersecurity Response Team_
+    - Paid for by DHS/FEMA through my volunteer work with the ITDRC
+    - Focus: Learn from the Department of Homeland Security their approach to
+        - Governmental Considerations & Laws for Cyber Ethics
+        - Cybersecurity in the Workplace
+        - Network Assurance
+        - Digital Forensics
+        - Information Security
+        - Secure Software
 - **Python for IT Automation** _GitHub Portfolio_</br>
     - Focus: Build deep, foundational programming and scripting capabilities tailored for system administration and network automation.
 - **Cisco DevNet Associate** _Infrastructure as Code_</br>